hMsats/electrum-personal-server-des/README.md

 # Electrum Personal Server for descriptor wallets

-This fork adds support for descriptor wallets (with bcq1... addresses) to the original Electrum Personal Server (EPS).
+This fork adds support for descriptor wallets to the original Electrum Personal Server (EPS).

 It implements the [pull request](https://github.com/chris-belcher/electrum-personal-server/pull/271) proposed by user rage-proof.